 Before we get into the full packing list, here are a few tips and tricks we’ve learned over the years that make a big difference during camp week—for both the kids and us parents:

 - Bribe your kid.
 No, seriously.
 If you want to see their cute little face in camp photos or get a letter home, give them some motivation.
 I’ve done everything from pennies per photo to a dollar per letter.
 Maybe for your kid it’s a trip to the ice cream shop when they get home or an extra screen time token.
-Whatever works—no shame in the bribe game!
-Last year when we switched camps, I was so nervous about how they were adjusting, so I asked them both to give me a hand signal in a photo—fingers 1–10—showing how much fun they were having.
+Whatever works, no shame in the bribe game!
+For their first time away, I was so nervous about how they were adjusting, so I asked them both to give me a hand signal in a photo (fingers 1–10) showing how much fun they were having.
 When I saw two 10s on day one, I literally burst into tears of happiness.
 Moms, it works.

 - Pack the packing list.
 The same one you used to get everything in the bag?
 Print an extra and toss it in their trunk.
 It’s a lifesaver when they’re packing up to come home and trying to figure out if they came with one pair of socks or ten.

 - Bag outfits by day.
 Pro tip from Thomas: if you don’t want your kid living in the same two pieces of clothing all week, pack outfits in Ziploc bags by day.
-Last year he swore I didn’t send enough shirts—plot twist: there were plenty, he just didn’t see them buried in his bag.
-This year he can grab a bag and go.
+One year, he swore I didn’t send enough shirts (plot twist: there were plenty), he just didn’t see them buried in his bag.

 Alright, let’s get down to the packing list…